 Why is the choice of a provider important?

 Education and experience vary widely.
 Some dispensers do not have a college education.
 Others, such as audiologists, have a masters or doctorate.
 The important thing is to find an audiologist.
 Audiologists get extensive training on hearing technology as well as the testing and rehabilitative processes needed to make that technology a success.

 How much do your hearing aids cost?

-Our prices range from about $800.00 per aid to about $2,200.00 per aid.
-Two top-of-the-line examples are the Oticon Opn 1 and the Unitron Moxi All.
-These are less than $4300.00 a pair.
-They allow you to seamlessly communicate directly with your iPhone and automatically manage your listening environment to provide the best possible listening experience.
+Our prices range from about $800.00 per aid to about $2,400.00 per aid, depending on the level of technology.
+Please call to learn more about our price policy.
+Two top-of-the-line examples are the Oticon More and the Unitron Discover Next 9.
+They allow you to seamlessly communicate directly with your Apple or Android phone and automatically manage your listening environment to provide the best possible listening experience.

 Can I try before I buy?